 Rather than solely seeking student feedback via Google Forms, I have started to create some fun interpretive activities.
 Google Forms has a quiz mode in which you can allot points to each question, and create practice (or real) quizzes for your students.
 It’s easy to add graphics and videos – try using Google Forms in a different way rather than simply as a survey!

 The summer is also an ideal time to self-reflect on your practices as a world language teacher.
 Are you giving importance to all of the modes of speaking, reading, writing, and listening?
 Are you creating presentational, interpersonal, and interpretive tasks for your students?
 A highly effective educator constantly thinks: what can I improve upon next year?
 How can I tailor my teaching to meet students’ needs?
 Take some time to look at students’ assessment and performance scores from your prior years of teaching.
 Try to jot down any patterns you see, or document them on a spreadsheet.
-See where students thrived, where they struggled, and brainstorm what you can do to tweak your instruction for the following year.
+See where students thrived and where they struggled, and brainstorm what you can do to tweak your instruction for the following year.
 Try to think in terms of the modes of communication – are students’ strengths in presentational, interpersonal, or interpretive tasks?
-These notes or spreadsheets will help you avoid the same pitfalls next year, and can positively impact your future lesson plans and assessments.
+These notes or spreadsheets will help you avoid the same pitfalls next year and can positively impact your future lesson plans and assessments.
 It is always beneficial to start the school year on the right foot, feeling prepared, motivated, and determined to do an even better job this time.

 Compiling some resources, testing out new technology tools, and delving into data are all useful ways to ease the back-to-school craze.
 Taking all of these steps gradually and calmly allows you to feel productive but not overwhelmed, and can lighten the load later on.
 Sit back, relax, and have fun planning (lightly) and reflecting by the pool!
 Happy summer, fellow teachers!